American Express cards with free flights

 What else do I need to know about American Express free flights and travel credit?

-Apart from the standard reserved rights to change any of these terms and conditions, American Express and its partner airlines have a few important conditions that you should be aware of before you redeem your complimentary flight, which we've outlined below.
+American Express and its partner airlines have a few important conditions that you should be aware of before you redeem your complimentary flight, which we've outlined below.
 It also reserves the right to change any of these terms and conditions.

 - Yearly redemption.
 This travel benefit is available 365 days from the start of your membership year, ie the date you first got your Amex card.
 Your flight must be booked before the end of that year, and cannot be carried over to the next.